Breezee AI Docs

 The agent will talk to visitors who arrive knowing nothing about your business and leave with you knowing — ideally — quite a lot about them.
 Memory types are the schema for what the agent remembers about each visitor.
 Prospect profiles are named patterns over that memory state — labels like "MQL" or "Hot Lead" that classify a prospect for routing and triage.

-This chapter is sequenced deliberately: skills (Chapter 6) and routing rules (Chapter 7) both depend on what you set up here.
+This page is sequenced deliberately: Configuring skills and Routing rules both depend on what you set up here.
 Get this right first.

 By the end of this chapter you'll have: